gao-duan/pbrt-v4/pbrt-v4.md

 ​    Camera.h(cpp)

 ​    …
+  >  All material related codes are collected into a single file `bsdf.cpp`;
+  > All camera related codes are also collected into a single file `camera.cpp`;
-  >  将所有材质collect到一个文件bsdf.cpp，所有camera也collect到一个文件camera.cpp
+  > ...

 ​    Base/

 ![image-20200822002047537](C:/Users/gaoduan/AppData/Roaming/Typora/typora-user-images/image-20200822002047537.png)

-> 从虚函数转向动态 dispatch，也是实现GPU支持的支撑技术。
+> Virutal function ==> dynamic dispatch.
+This is the key techinique to support both GPU and CPU the same time.
 >
-> base 中有每个基本组件的基类的.h文件，例如shape、light、camera、material等，这些头文件主要完成两件事情：
+> In `base` folder, there are header files of base class of each component (e.g. shape, light, camera, material)
+> The role of these header files:
+> 1. Define their handle
+>    e.g. shape.h define `shapeHandle`.
+All these handles are inherited from Tagged pointer which is implemented through C++ template programming and is the based of dynamic dispatch.
 >
-> 1. 定义其handle类型
+>    We need to register all specific types in the statement of handle tyep.
+>    e.g. shapeHandle: public TaggedPointer<Triangle, Curve, Sphere, Cylinder, Disk>
+>         After defining the above handle, we can do dynamic dispatch.
 >
->    例如shape，定义shapehandle。这些handle继承自tagged pointer，tagged pointer是模板机制实现，给予动态dispatch的能力。
+> 2. Define the interace of each class
 >
->    先不管具体的tagged pointer的实现问题，在声明handle的时候需要注册所有具体的类型，例如shapehandle : public TaggedPointer<Triangle, Curve, Sphere, Cylinder, Disk>，这样定义之后就有动态分派的能力了。
->
-> 2. 定义每个类的接口
->
->    例如shape，需要实现以下接口（和pbrt-v3的功能一致）：
+>    e.g. The sub-class of shape needs to implement the following interfaces (identical to PBRT-v3):
 >
 >    ![image-20200822004523584](C:/Users/gaoduan/AppData/Roaming/Typora/typora-user-images/image-20200822004523584.png)
 >